t3kt/raytk/docs/_reference/operators/field/index.md

     summary: Curl noise field.
   - name: hsvColorField
     status: beta
+    summary: A field that uses HSV-based parameters to produce colors.
   - name: iterationField
     summary: Field that returns the current iteration, from a downstream OP.
   - name: metaballField